 (ESEA section 2101(d)(2)(A) and (D)): Describe how the State educational agency will use Title II, Part A funds received under Title II, Part A for State-level activities described in section 2101(c), including how the activities are expected to improve student achievement.

 Kentucky’s plan for the use of Title II, Part A funds underscores the agency’s belief that the best way to improve student achievement is to increase the effectiveness of educators who are closest to students.
 The Kentucky Department of Education (KDE) administers a working conditions survey in schools every other year to gather teacher and principal input.
 The results are used to determine and address the professional learning needs of teachers and principals.
 The KDE will provide supplemental professional learning support for implementation of Kentucky’s Academic Standards, educator effectiveness and improved student achievement through strong investment in educators, especially principals who are well-prepared and supported to lead the professional learning of other educators.
 The KDE employs staff who are specifically dedicated to the implementation of professional growth and evaluation systems that align to Kentucky’s Framework for Teaching and support educator development at the local level.
 Professional learning for principals is focused on the four performance measures of the Kentucky Framework for Personnel Evaluation that include planning, environment, instruction and professionalism.
 The training emphasizes effective feedback and conferencing techniques that lead to teacher growth and effectiveness.
 This professional learning also includes personalized support, regional learning labs, statewide networking opportunities and Plus One thought partnering.
-The intended outcome of this professional learning is to ensure that educators are supported through meaningful, formative feedback cycles that promote peer-to-peer learning and distributed leadership models through authentic learning experiences.

-In addition to support for principals the KDE also provides supplemental professional learning support for teachers.
+The intended outcome of this professional learning is to ensure that educators are supported through meaningful, formative feedback cycles that promote peer-to-peer learning and distributed leadership models through authentic learning experiencesIn addition to support for principals the KDE also provides supplemental professional learning support for teachers.
 The KDE employs discipline specific consultants who provide professional learning related to effective instructional practices and implementation and alignment of Kentucky Academic Standards to instruction and assessment.
 A recent report by the New Teacher Project, (The Opportunity Myth), identified four key resources that all students need access to in order to be successful.
 According to the report, under achieving students benefit even more than their peers when provided access to these four key resources.
 The KDE is committed to provide professional learning for teachers and principals to ensure that all students have access to these critical resources: high teacher expectations, grade-appropriate standards alignment and implementation, strong engagement with the curriculum, and effective instruction.

 Use of Funds to Improve Equitable Access to Teachers in Title I, Part A Schools